prebid/Prebid.js/dev-docs/prebid-1.0-API.md

 ### Labels
 {:.no_toc}

-Labels can be specified as a property on either an `adUnit` or on `adUnit.bids[]`.
-The presence of a label will disable the ad unit or bidder unless a `sizeConfig` rule has matched and enabled the label or the label has been enabled manually through `pbjs.setConfig({labels:[]})`.
-Defining labels on the ad unit looks like the following:
+Labels can now be specified as a property on either an `adUnit` or on `adUnit.bids[]`.
+The presence of a label will disable the adUnit or bidder unless a sizeConfig rule has matched and enabled the label or the label has been enabled manually by passing them into through requestBids: `pbjs.requestBids({labels:[]})`.
+Defining labels on the adUnit looks like the following:

 {% highlight js %}